TheFMGGroup/thefmggroup.github.io/README.md

-<p>You will also see the souce code and documents for things think of this sometimes as a long winded google effort, just badly made</p>
+<p>You will also see the source code and documents for things think of this sometimes as a long winded google effort, just badly made</p>

 <h1><a href="/wikiarchive">Wikipedia Archives</a></h1>